 - Avoid index hints in operational code.
 These will overrule the optimizer, now and in the future.
 Besides it may lead to errors when when the index is ever dropped.

 - Use the nolock hint or the read uncommitted isolation level only if you are really prepared to read uncommitted or even, in exceptional cases, duplicated data.
 It may be better to consider the read committed snapshot option to prevent readers and writers blocking each other.

 - Write triggers so that they are valid for an arbitrary number of affected rows.
 To do that join with the inserted and deleted tables.
 Do not use a cursor for this.

 - Use transactions to group statements that need to be executed as a logical unity.
-Be aware that every query can fail due to reasons outside its control, and that the resulting database state should be clear and consistent.
+Be aware that every query can fail due to reasons outside its control, for isntance a deadlock, and that the resulting database state should be clear and consistent.
 Put the transaction within a 'try .. catch ..' to do the error handling including rollback.

 - Keep transactions as short as possible.
 Don't do work inside a transaction that can be done outside of it, such as checking the validity of parameters.